-- WSU front matter [Title, copyright, signature, Acknowledgements, Table of Contents, List of Tables (if any tables), List of Figures (if any figures), Dedication (optional) - Body of the work
+- WSU front matter [Title, copyright, signature, Acknowledgements, Table of Contents, List of Tables (if any tables), List of Figures (if any figures), Dedication (optional)

+- Body of the work

-- Ch.
+- o Ch.
 1: Introduction, similar to that described in the suggested format of D1 for Option 1, found above; a brief overview of the two articles should also be included

 - o Ch 2: Article #1

 - o Ch 3: Brief transition chapter explaining connections between the two articles

 - o Ch 4: Article #2

-- Ch 5: Conclusions and Implications
+- o Ch 5: Conclusions and Implications

 - References

 - Appendices

-Note: If an additional chapter is deemed necessary, such as a separate Theoretical Frameworks chapter, such flexibility.
+Note: Your committee may require an additional chapter is deemed necessary, such as a separate Theoretical Frameworks chapter.